spis2022/game-project-Addy-Connor/README.md

 Game project by Addy and Connor in an attempt to create a survivor rogue-like game

 WASD Movement Keys

 Left Shift to dash

+Use the mouse to aim the fireball and chain lightning

 q to quit game
-use the mouse to aim the fireball